Haivision/srt/docs/statistics.md

 ### byteSentTotal

-Same as `pktSentTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Same as [pktSentTotal](#pktSentTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Available for sender.

 ### byteRecvTotal

-Same as `pktRecvTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Same as [pktRecvTotal](#pktRecvTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Available for receiver.

 ### byteRcvLossTotal

-Same as `pktRcvLossTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Same as [pktRcvLossTotal](#pktRcvLossTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Bytes for the presently missing (either reordered or lost) packets' payloads are estimated based on the average packet size.
 Available for receiver.

 ### byteRetransTotal

-Same as `pktRetransTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Same as [pktRetransTotal](#pktRetransTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Available for sender.

 ### byteSndDropTotal

-Same as `pktSndDropTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Same as [pktSndDropTotal](#pktSndDropTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Available for sender.

 ### byteRcvDropTotal

-Same as `pktRcvDropTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Same as [pktRcvDropTotal](#pktRcvDropTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Bytes for the dropped packets' payloads are estimated based on the average packet size.
 Available for receiver.

-TODO: Bytes for the dropped packets' payloads are estimated based on the average packet size. - What's about the other stats from this group? -> applicable for byteRcvLossTotal (as of now it has lost and out-of-order and undecrypted, but we do not size for lost and potentially out of order)

 ### byteRcvUndecryptTotal

-Same as `pktRcvUndecryptTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
+Same as [pktRcvUndecryptTotal](#pktRcvUndecryptTotal), but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Available for receiver.

 ## Interval-Based Statistics